MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-interaction-03.md

     });
     ```

-1. Let's first work on moving the keyboard's position in the y-axis at the two pointer events.
-For the pointer down event, we can do so by simply detecting the mesh being clicked, make sure that it is a piano key, and change the mesh's y-coordinate negatively by a small amount to make it look like the key moved downward as it is pressed.
-For the pointer up event, it is a little more complicated as the pointer which pressed on the key might not be released on the key, but we still want to release the key that was pressed instead of where the pointerUp event occurs.
-Let's look at how the following code resolves the issue:
+1. Let's first work on moving the piano key downward and upward when we press and release the key.

+    At the pointer down event, we need to detect the mesh that is being clicked, make sure that it is a piano key, and change the mesh's y-coordinate negatively by a small amount to make it look like the key was pressed down.

+    For the pointer up event, it is a little more complicated because the pointer which pressed on the key might not be released on the key.
+For example, someone might click down on key C4, drag their mouse to E4, and then release their click.
+In this case, we still want to release the key that was pressed (C4) instead of where the `pointerUp` event occurs (E4).

+    Let's look at how the following code achieves what we want:

     ```javascript
     const pointerToKey = new Map();